swcarpentry/website/_posts/2016/04/2016-04-20-tips-tricks-live-coding.md

 If you can get a second screen, use it!
 It will usually require its own PC or laptop, so you may need to ask a helper to control it.
 You could use the second screen to show the Etherpad content, or the lesson material, or illustrations.

-Pay attention to the lightning (not too dark, no lights directly on/above the presenter's screen) and if needed, reposition the tables so all learners can see the screen, and helpers can easily reach all learners.
+Pay attention to the lighting (not too dark, no lights directly on/above the presenter's screen) and if needed, reposition the tables so all learners can see the screen, and helpers can easily reach all learners.

 ### 5. Use illustrations, or even better, draw them